Jbleezy/BO1-Reimagined/README.md

 * Unupgraded and upgraded versions now have the same zombie damage radius and self damage radius
 * Upgraded: increased maximum amount of kills from 10 to 24
 * Upgraded: decreased time between kills by 50%
-* Upgraded: ammo now gets added to the clip at the same time that it does in the reload animation
+* Upgraded: ammo now gets added at the same time that it does in the reload animation
 * Upgraded: gold camo on Der Riese, regular camo on Call of the Dead
 * Upgraded: gold camo is now shinier
 * Added sprint and dive animations on classic maps